MAKE YOUR FREE Tenancy Agreement

 How do I end a Tenancy Agreement?

-In this tenancy agreement template, you can choose to include a break clause, which will allow the tenant and landlord to end the tenancy before the end of the fixed term by giving the required notice.
+In Wales, neither landlord nor tenant can end the Tenancy Agreement before the initial fixed term ends unless there is a break clause in the agreement or both parties agree to end the tenancy (known as ‘surrender’).
+In this Tenancy Agreement template, you can choose to include a break clause, which will allow the tenant and landlord to end the tenancy before the end of the fixed term by giving the required notice.
 For more information, read Ending your tenancy early.

 Landlords can end this agreement by giving notice based on the specifics of their situation.
 For more information, read Tenant eviction.